Penalties for employing illegal workers now up to £20,000

 ORS Group work with DocuWare to offer a solution that can be easily integrated into any HR department.

-The sensitive content of documents and the requirements of privacy laws mean that paper documents, computer files, and e-mail must be handled with great care.
+The sensitive content of documents and the requirements of privacy laws mean that paper documents, computer files, and e-mail must be handled with great care especially on personal injury.
 The growing number of electronic documents and the variety of available media make it even more challenging to keep up with today’s requirements.
+12345

 Being able to securely set up access rights, tamper-free electronic filing, and integration within HR’s existing IT system, all make a DMS virtually irreplaceable.
 Properly configured, even the system administrator cannot have access to sensitive HR records.